 Almonds help manage your weight while still being able to munch on these delicious drupes?
 Count us in!

 Another thing to consider is the fiber content of almonds.
-Large amounts of fiber help to bulk up the stool and aid passage of food through the digestive system (sorry if that’s TMI!).
+Large amounts of fiber help to bulk up the stool and aid passage of food through the digestive system (sorry if that’s TMI.
+However, if you want to know more about this stuff, check out our article on vegan poop!).

 Vegan diets are generally higher in fiber anyway, but to aid your gut health that bit more, we suggest a portion of almonds a day.